cah12/equation-editor-cah/READMe.md

 <br>

 ## Under the hood
 The EquationEditor depends on MathJax, MathJs and Bootstrap and dynamically adds the CDNs, https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-svg.js, https://unpkg.com/mathjs@10.0.0/lib/browser/math.js, https://maxcdn.bootstrapcdn.com/bootstrap/3.4.1/css/bootstrap.min.css and https://maxcdn.bootstrapcdn.com/bootstrap/3.4.1/js/bootstrap.min.js to the head section.
-If you wish to add any of these dependencies yourself, call the appropriate static method shown below before creating any instance of EquationEditor.
+If you wish to add any of these dependencies yourself, call the appropriate method shown below before calling edit().

+    const editor = new EquationEditor("test");
-    EquationEditor.noMathJax(); //Prevent dynamic loading of MathJax
+    editor.noMathJax(); //Prevent dynamic loading of MathJax
-    EquationEditor.noMathJs(); //Prevent dynamic loading of MathJs
+    editor.noMathJs(); //Prevent dynamic loading of MathJs
-    EquationEditor.noMathBootstrap(); //Prevent dynamic loading of Bootstrap js and css
+    editor.noBootstrap(); //Prevent dynamic loading of Bootstrap js and css

+    //You can chain...
+    editor.noMathJax().noMathJs().noBootstrap();

-If a dependency is not found, the editor will issue a warning to the console.
+If a dependency is not found or edit() is not called, the editor will issue a warning to the console.

 <br>